-We believe that a significant portion of the value attributed to our company by investors is based on the commercial potential of VEGF Trap-Eye for the treatment of wet AMD and other ophthalmologic diseases, which has not yet been approved by the FDA or by regulatory authorities in countries outside the U.S. If there are material delays in obtaining marketing approval for VEGF Trap-Eye, or such approval is not obtained, our business, results of operations, and financial condition will be materially harmed.
+We believe that a significant portion of the value attributed to our company by investors is based on the commercial potential of $EYLEA^{TM}$ for the treatment of wet AMD and other ophthalmologic diseases, which has not yet been approved by the FDA or by regulatory authorities in countries outside the U.S. If there are material delays in obtaining marketing approval for $EYLEA^{TM}$, or such approval is not obtained, our business, results of operations, and financial condition will be materially harmed.

-The FDA has substantial discretion in deciding whether or not VEGF Trap-Eye should be granted approval in the U.S. based on the benefits and risks of VEGF Trap-Eye in treating the particular ophthalmologic diseases in which it is being studied in clinical trials.
-Analogous regulatory authorities in countries outside the U.S. have similar discretion as to approval of VEGF Trap-Eye in those countries.
-In February 2011, we submitted a BLA for filing and granted our request for Priority Review.
+The FDA has substantial discretion in deciding whether or not EYLEATM should be granted approval in the U.S. based on the benefits and risks of EYLEATM in treating the particular ophthalmologic diseases in which it is being studied in clinical trials.
+In February 2011, we submitted a BLA for EYLEATM for the treatment of wet AMD to the FDA.
+In April 2011, the FDA accepted the BLA for filing and granted our request for Priority Review.
 Under Priority Review, the target date for an FDA decision on the BLA is August 20, 2011.
 However, the FDA is not under any legal obligation to complete its review of the BLA or to render a decision within this timeframe, and it is not unusual for the FDA's review of and/or rendering a decision with respect to a BLA that has been granted Priority Review to extend beyond the initial target date.
 For instance, the FDA may request additional clinical or other data or information, including by issuing a complete response letter which may require that we submit additional clinical or other data or impose other conditions that must be met in order to secure final approval of our BLA.
 Even if such data and information are submitted, the FDA may ultimately decide that the BLA does not satisfy the criteria for approval.
-The granting of Priority Review designation for our BLA does not change the standards for approval and does not ensure that VEGF Trap-Eye for the treatment of wet AMD will be approved.
+The granting of Priority Review designation for our BLA does not change the standards for approval and does not ensure that EYLEATM for the treatment of wet AMD will be approved.
+In June 2011, the Dermatologic and Ophthalmic Drugs Advisory Committee of the FDA will consider the committee's recommendation in its review of our BLA, but it is not bound by the committee's recommendation and there can be no assurance that the FDA will follow the committee's recommendation.

-Whether VEGF Trap-Eye is approved by the FDA for the treatment of wet AMD, and the timing thereof, will depend on many factors, including the following:
+Whether EYLEATM is approved by the FDA for the treatment of wet AMD, and the timing thereof, will depend on many factors, including the following:

-- whether or not the FDA determines that the evidence gathered in well-controlled clinical trials, other clinical trials and nonclinical studies of VEGF Trap-Eye demonstrates that it is safe and effective as a treatment for wet AMD: - whether or not the FDA is satisfied that the manufacturing facilities, processes, and controls for VEGF Trap-Eye are adequate, that the labeling is satisfactory and that plans for post-marketing studies, safety monitoring, and risk evaluation and management are sufficient; and - the timing and nature of the FDA's comments and questions, or those of any advisers to the FDA if the FDA seeks external advice, regarding our BLA for VEGF Trap-Eye for the treatment of wet AMD, the time required to respond to any such comments and questions and to obtain final labeling, and any other delays that may be associated with the BLA review process.
+- whether or not the FDA determines that the evidence gathered in well-controlled clinical trials, other clinical trials and nonclinical studies of EYLEATM demonstrates that it is safe and effective as a treatment for wet AMD; - whether or not the FDA is satisfied that the manufacturing facilities, processes, and controls for EYLEATM are adequate, that the labeling is satisfactory, and that plans for post-marketing studies, safety monitoring, and risk evaluation and management are sufficient; and - the timing and nature of the FDA's comments and questions, or those of any advisers to the FDA if the FDA seeks external advice, regarding our BLA for EYLEATM for the treatment of wet AMD, the time required to respond to any such comments and questions and to obtain final labeling, and any other delays that may be associated with the BLA review process.